arunasurya/bisqtransifex/translationguidelines.md

 These are rough guidelines to facilitate a smooth translation process and produce high quality translations.

 ## Transifex project
 The Transifex project is run by a group of Bisq contributors: Transifex admins, translators and reviewers.
-The [admins](transifexadmin.md) coordinate various activities and typically also contribute as translators and/or reviewers.
+[Transifex admins](transifexadmin.md) coordinate various activities and typically also contribute as translators and/or reviewers.

 ## Translators
 Anyone can become a translator by requesting permission to translate.
 Please note that only translations for certain languages are compensated at any given moment.
 You can learn more about it [here](translatordocumentation.md).